 I have been working with actors all my life, either training them or working alongside of them.
-After training as a director in Victoria and while training with in sensorimotor psychotherapy I began to synthesize my years of embodied theatre practice into a single way to work with actors.
+After training as a director in Victoria and while training in sensorimotor psychotherapy I began to synthesize my years of embodied theatre practice into a single way to work with actors.
 I built on this during a six month intensive training with Queensland Shakespeare Ensemble in 2017 during which time I trained in the work of Augusto Boal, "theatre of the oppressed", brushed up on my voice skills with formal classes and in warm-ups and learned new ways to apply old skills.
 Using the underpinnings of my training in Somatic experiencing I began to have stunning results as I integrated this work into my private practice work with women and toddlers, into group practice with refugee toddlers and now as a somatic play therapist working with children who are in the child protection system.
 I have also gone on to refine the program to offer artists a process that integrates it with the work of Michael Chekhov and the voice work of Cecily Berry, to offer a unique process for writing and working with and through, songs, speeches and characters while at the same time learning to regulate and heal their nervous systems, their bodies and minds.

 The Journey Continues...